You arrive at the airport, check in on time, and head to your gate—only to be told there’s no seat available on your flight.

 You can have a confirmed seat—and still be denied boarding.

-If you’re bumped from a flight, the airline must follow specific rules—but what you’re owed depends on how it happens.
-In cases of involuntary denied boarding resulting from overbooked flights, airlines may be required to provide compensation, rebooking, or both.
-However, the amount and type of compensation vary based on timing, delay length, and applicable regulations.
+If you are bumped from a flight, the airline must follow specific rules, but what you are owed depends on how it happens.
+In cases of involuntary denied boarding from an overbooked flight, airlines may be required to provide compensation, rebooking, or both.

-Being bumped doesn’t automatically mean you’ll be compensated the way you expect.
+Being bumped does not automatically mean you will be compensated the way you expect.

 To understand what airlines owe you, it helps to look at how bumping works in the first place.